desihub/desidatamodel/doc/DESI_ROOT/survey/fiberassign/SURVEY/TILEXX/TILEID-targ.rst

-PRIORITY              int64                 Target current priority PLATE_RA              float64  deg          Barycentric Right Ascension in ICRS to be used by PlateMaker PLATE_DEC             float64  deg          Barycentric Declination in ICRS to be used by PlateMaker PLATE_REF_EPOCH       float32               label for field  63
+PRIORITY              int64                 Target current priority PLATE_RA              float64  deg          Barycentric Right Ascension in ICRS to be used by PlateMaker PLATE_DEC             float64  deg          Barycentric Declination in ICRS to be used by PlateMaker PLATE_REF_EPOCH       float32  yr           Copy of REF_EPOCH to be used by PlateMaker
 ===================== ======== ============ =======================================================================================================================================